Get to know PeekMed

 This is just the beginning: by integrating PACS with other tools, such as PeekMed, surgeons can access and import clinical data.
 It makes the workflow much faster.

-Computer Assisted Surgery: Superman vision in the OR
+Computer-Assisted Surgery: Superman Vision in the OR

 Computer Assisted Surgery, or CAS, is a broad reference.
-However, it can be resumed to a moment where technology is used to support a surgical procedure.
+However, it can be resumed to a moment where technology is used to support a surgical procedure

-If it sounds confusing, a quick guide might help you understand the advantages of Computer Assisted Surgery.
+If it sounds confusing, a quick guide might help you understand the full advantages of Computer Assisted Surgery.

-Data Science: Decide based on evidence
+Big Data: Decide based on evidence

 Best orthopedic technology: What should I use?

 What kind of technology is used in orthopedic surgery depends on what you are looking for.
-The key idea to keep is that most of these tools can be integrated into each other, making them truly valuable.
+The key idea is that most of these tools can be integrated into each other, making them truly valuable.

 On our end, we will keep you updated on new orthopedic (surgery) technology.
 To predict the future we often debate with experts about the future of orthopedics.